-Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick.
-Here’s how.
+Perspective | Wearable tech can spot coronavirus symptoms before you even realize you’re sick

 Given the hype that often engulfs consumer gadgets, there’s plenty of reason for caution about tech charting an unknown path with a disease that’s still a mystery in many ways.
 Researchers still need to crunch more numbers to identify the difference between a patient with the coronavirus and another illness.
 And they need to do a lot more coronavirus testing on study participants to figure out whether they can detect an infection in people who don’t feel symptoms at all.

-And we’re weeks — or more likely months, say more-conservative researchers — away from turning all those insights into warning systems that can be clinically tested.
+And we’re weeks — or more probably months, say more-conservative researchers — away from turning all those insights into warning systems that can be clinically tested.

 “I haven’t seen that subtlety embraced by most tech companies,” said Ben Smarr, a professor at the University of California at San Diego who is helping lead the data-crunching on the UCSF study, which hasn’t reported results.
 “I’m wary because I don’t want this to be used to sell people a false solution or false hope.”